OUR TEAM

 AINSLEAH HASTINGS

-“I want the world to be united through healthy and happy food and to thrive together” – Jeong Kwan
+“I want the world to be united through healthy and happy food and to thrive together.” – Jeong Kwan

 Ainsleah brings a diverse working background that blends culinary experience with a deep commitment to social justice.
 Her career has spanned a multitude of roles, many centered around creativity, food security, and fostering inclusive spaces.
 She believes that access to nutritious food is a fundamental human right and that both cooking and work should be enjoyable and inspiring.
 Ainsleah is dedicated to using her culinary knowledge and varied experiences to support initiatives that help everyone thrive.
 She views the Nelson Community Food Centre as a place where her diverse passions can flourish, contributing to a more interconnected and vibrant community.
 Ainsleah enjoys finding innovative ways to create beautiful, nourishing meals with limited ingredients, seeing cooking as a form of communication and a way to connect with people through the universal need for good food.

-“Good food is very often, even most often, simple food” – Anthony Bourdain
+“Good food is very often, even most often, simple food.” – Anthony Bourdain